GET IN TOUCH

 What options exist if I cannot afford a payment plan?

 If a payment plan is unaffordable, debt relief alternatives may be available.
-These include requesting temporary suspension for financial hardship, negotiating lump sum settlements, or pursuing legal defense against the underlying judgment.
+These include requesting a temporary suspension for financial hardship, negotiating lump sum settlements, or pursuing legal defense against the underlying judgment.
 In extreme cases, filing bankruptcy under federal law may provide broader protection from garnishment orders while safeguarding essential disposable earnings.
+Currently not collectible status may also be worth exploring if income is insufficient to cover basic living expenses.